-Finally, talk your teams through some real examples of series injury when risk assessments were not completed, and teams not properly trained.
+Finally, talk your teams through some real examples of serious injury below.

-LESSON: S LEARNT Type of Incident: Dislocated left shoulder from manual handling Classification of Incident: RIDDOR Summary of Incident: Agency worker was unloading/carrying chairs 10 high from a vehicle for an event and lost balance as a result dislocated their left shoulder.
+LESSONS LEARNT Type of Incident: Dislocated left shoulder from manual handling Classificatio n of Incident: RIDDOR Summary of Incident: Agency worker was unloading/carrying chairs 10 high from a vehicle for an event and lost balance as a result dislocated their left shoulder.
 The route to the event was of more than one level and no manual handling aid was used, however there was chair trolleys available on the transport.
 Agency worker was taken to hospital and was signed off work for more than 7 days.
-Photographs of Incident: Please note photos are from the same event but different day and are an example of how staff lift and their route.
+Photograp hs of Incident: Please note photos are from the same event but different day and are an example of how staff lift and their route.
 Possible Causes: Possible cause of accident due to a lack of site induction, as it was agency it was presumed that they were fully trained by the agency, which is correct to an extent, however site inductions where not carried out.
 Agency staff not using chair lift aid which was available at the back of the transport.
 Immediate Action Taken: Agency staff taken to hospital and a review of process undertaken.